 Right opposite the Giant’s staircase, is an ornate Arch named after the Doge Foscari – the Foscari arch.
-This one is made of marble and stone and has numerous sculptures, including those of Adam and Eve.
+This one is made of red Verona marble and Istrian stone and has numerous sculptures, including those of Adam and Eve.
 The arch leads to the current exit for the museum where if you turn right, you end up at the St.Mark’s Basilica.

 From the courtyard, when you actually take a view, the palace seems to have four wings or divisions.
 Well, it is actually not the case.
 The palace has three wings while the fourth, adjoining the Foscari Arch and Giants’ Staircase is the St.Mark’s Basilica.

-Golden staircase – Scala D’Oro
+Explore Doge’s Palace through its Golden Staircase – Scala D’Oro

 From the ground floor, you have to climb up an ornate Golden staircase – Scala D’Oro to the upper floors of the Doge’s palace.
 The staircase itself, is so ornate that you can spend some time just admiring the paintings on the same.
-The staircase leads to the upper parts of the Palace where you can view the expansive meeting rooms and the Doge’s apartments.
+And yes, the gold that you see is actual 24 carat gold.

 There are plenty of other halls or rooms which are equally ornate – including one where the Doge could receive important people, a room where the Council of 10 used to sit and the Room with 4 doors which is filled with sculptures.

 Now here is an interesting piece – the Bocca di Leone as in the picture above, is not just any scary piece of sculpture but a secret letterbox.
 In the ancient days, any citizen who wished to be anonymous and wanted to report any criminal activity, wrote a complaint and dropped it through this box for the council to investigate.
 The mouth of the sculpture is where the slit is for the letterbox.
 Interesting?
 Who would you complain about had you been here ?
 Drop in a comment below and let me know 🙂

-The Bridge of Sighs at the Doge’s Palace
+Bridge of Sighs at Doge’s Palace

 The Bridge of Sighs has an interesting story – it is said that the prisoners who were sentenced could view the rest of Venice when passing over this bridge and used to sigh for they would most likely, never be allowed out again.
 Hence the name.

-- The nearest airport is the Venice Marco Polo Airport, which the nearest train station is Venezia- Stazione Santa Lucia
+The nearest airport is the Venice Marco Polo Airport, which the nearest train station is Venezia- Stazione Santa Lucia

-- From both these places, you need to take a Vaporetto or a water taxi to reach the main square – St. Mark’s Square.
+From both these places, you need to take a Vaporetto or a water taxi to reach the main square – St. Mark’s Square.
 There are plenty of shuttles and water buses every few minutes from the station or airport to the square.
 One can avail of the same.

-- The Doge’s Palace is located right on the main square.
+The Doge’s Palace is located right on the main square.
 You can just get off here and head straight to the museum.

 - Wear comfortable shoes as there is a lot of walking to be done- and that too, on slippery surfaces and narrow staircases.
 Light cotton clothes are good for the summer but for the winters, dress warm.